pr0g/as/README.md

 We're doing the exact same thing but just using `this` as the object instead of a named instance like in the `Person` example.

-The big drawback with this approach is you have to put the static definition in the .cpp file, which sort of throws a spanner in the works with creating a header-only library 😫.
-The good news is there's some clever template tricks you can pull to make it possible everything can live in the `.h` file! 🥳
+One drawback to this approach is if you provide a full template specialization you have to put the static definitions in the .cpp file, which sort of throws a spanner in the works with creating a header-only library 😫.
+The good news is if you only partially specialize the class template you can put the definition of the static variables in the header and the linker won't complain 🙂This is because the definition of the static data member is itself a template. 🥳

+The final approach I went for was this but hiding the `elem` magic stuff in a base class so anyone using the type `vec3_t` won't see `elem` popup in their IDE intellisense (hopefully!) 😬

 ```c++
 template<typename T>
 struct vec3_base_t
 {
     T x, y, z;
     T& operator[](size_t i) { return this->*elem[i]; }
     const T& operator[](size_t i) const { return this->*elem[i]; }